The 8 challenges of producing visual contentOpératrice photographiant une chaise haute pour enfant

 2024

-The success of e-commerce is based on the production of visual content.
-Whether it's how-to videos, lifestyle images, or product photos, creating great visuals, that is, images, isn't as easy as taking one.
+The success of e-commerce, especially in areas such as fashion and accessories, is based on the visual content production.
+Whether it's how-to videos, lifestyle images, or product photos, creating great visuals isn't as easy as taking one.
 For teams that present perfect and striking images, the process sometimes feels like juggling eight flaming torches.

-These “buildings on fire” (a metaphor invented during the ShotFlow Summit) represent the various challenges teams face in meeting the growing demand for visual content.
+These” hot challenges ” (metaphor “buildings on fire” invented at the ShotFlow Summit) represent the critical problems teams face in responding to the growing demand for visual content.
 This article explores eight key challenges and practical solutions to manage them effectively.

 1. Disorganized workflows